devschooldevops/01_git/4_loops.md

 - Fibonacci sequence using loops only!
 Fibonacci sequence: 0 1 1 2 3 5 8 13 21 ...
 - Prime number using loops only!
 A prime number has only two divisors, itself and 1.
 - Compute the greatest common demoninator of two numbers.
+- Go through the sudoers file line by line and dispay non-commented lines